rachitnovostack/gojobrunner/README.md

 ## Compatibility

-go-jobrunner is designed to be framework agnostic.
+gojobrunner is designed to be framework agnostic.
 So it will work with pure Go apps as well as any framework written in Go Language.

 *Verified Supported Frameworks*